reviews

 ConvertKit Review 2026: The Free 10K Subs Platform That Actually Works

-I have used ConvertKit (now Kit) for two years.
+ConvertKit (now Kit) was tested for two years.
 The free plan is unbelievable, the paid plan is expensive, and the G2 vs Trustpilot rating gap tells an interesting story.

 By pickthatemail Team

 ConvertKit rebranded to "Kit" in 2024, but everyone still calls it ConvertKit.
-I have used it for two years.
-Here is the unfiltered truth about what it is actually like.
+After two years of testing, here is the unfiltered truth about what it is actually like.

 Quick Verdict